 After my forgivable loan is approved, how long will it take to receive the funds?

-Once approved, you will be notified and money will be sent out within one week.
+Once approved, you will be notified and money will be sent out as soon as possible.

 What happens if my business closes before the end of four years or the business no longer has a significant operation located in Maine?
 Will I have to pay back the loan?